Heliostat in der Sonne

 Development of a highly efficient receiver system for salt tower power plants

-In the HPMS project, a highly efficient receiver technology with molten salt as the heat transfer fluid is developed in cooperation with partners from research and industry.
+In the HPMS project, a highly efficient receiver technology with molten salt as a heat transfer fluid is being developed in cooperation with partners from research and industry.

-By developing a highly efficient receiver system for the next generation of salt tower power plants, the project aims to reduce the costs of those plants that use molten salt as a heat transport and storage medium.
-The receiver and the solar high-temperature circuit (receiver system) are optimised in terms of technology and cost-effectiveness.
-Currently, both high flux density and high temperature receiver concepts are regarded as the next generation of salt tower power plants.
+The project aims to reduce the costs of solar tower power plants with molten salt as a heat transport and storage medium by developing a highly efficient receiver system for the next generation of salt tower power plants.
+The receiver and the solar high-temperature cycle (receiver system) are being optimised from a technical and economic point of view.
+Both high-flux density and high-temperature receiver concepts are currently being considered as the next generation of salt tower power plants.

-In the receiver system, the losses occurring during operation as well as start-up and shut-down processes are to be optimised and, consequently, the operating costs are to be decisively reduced.
+In the receiver system, the losses that occur during operation and start-up and shut-down processes are to be optimised, thereby significantly reducing operating costs.
 For a subsequent project phase, the basic engineering for a test receiver system will be created based on the results of the project.

 • Babcock Borsig Steinmüller GmbH | BBS